sra1kumar2089/crisp-frontend-challenge/README.md

 - **Display**: Page should display a list of ToDo items with the following actions:
     - **Add Task**: Provide an input field to add new tasks to the list.
     - **Delete Task**: Add a delete button next to each task.
+When clicked, the task is deleted.
-    - **Edit Task**: Add an edit button to make it editable.
+    - **Edit Task**: Add an edit button next to each task.
+When clicked, the task becomes editable.
     - **Complete Task**: Implement an intuitive way for the user to set a task as 'done'.
-    - **Undo Action:** Add an undo button which will undo the previous Add OR Delete action
+    - **Undo Action:** Add an undo button which will undo the previous Add/Delete action

 **Page 2: Metrics View**
 - **Display**: Page should display the following simple metrics: